jfvega/cse15l-lab-reports/lab2.md

     }
   }`
 - **Why it works now: It works now because in the for loop we had to divide the array by two since we want the middle to tsay the same.
 Then I needed to set it as a variable so i made the new variable temp.
 In the lat line  I made sure the element stayed in the middle and made the variable equal to temp.**

+## Part 3: What I learned
+- **During week 3, I found the URL very interesting.
+Before I had no idea what was in a url.
+I thought there was no patterns to them, and that it was all just random stuff made for each websites.
+But after learning, the domain, the paths, and the query it makes a lot more sense.
+Now when I look at the url, I can see what is happening and I notice it.
+It was also cool to see how to set up our own url.
+I had no idea we could do that with code, I just thought you always had to use a website like weebly or wix.
+I think it's my new favorite thing to make servers, and run stuff.**